Study computer science in the USA

 Cal State East Bay is ideally situated between San Francisco and Silicon Valley.
 There is a multitude of technical companies nearby including Apple, Amazon, Facebook, Google, Salesforce, Workday, etc. Many of our students have done internships or graduated to work full time for these and other companies.
 Our department regularly gets email from companies hoping to recruit our students.
 Companies hold information sessions on campus or at their worksite.
 There are also many opportunities to network with professionals outside of the campus at monthly free industry talks, tech meetups, job fairs, and conferences.

-• Profile of Joseph Colton
+• Headshot of Joseph Colton

 Joseph Colton